cjolif/cjolif.github.io/_posts/2014-07-14-delite-and-deliteful.md

 ### Multichannel

-All those elements are designed as multi channel widgets that can render and perform well both on desktop and mobile devices.
+All of deliteful's elements are designed as multi channel widgets that can render and perform well both on desktop and mobile devices.
 They do leverage CSS as much as possible instead of relying on JavaScript.
 In particular their layouts are thought from a responsive design perspective making sure they will adapt automatically to the various form factors.